U.S. military grounds all Osprey aircraft in Okinawa after crash

 Lt.
 Gen. Jerry Martinez, commander of U.S. Forces Japan, told Japanese Defense Minister Tomomi Inada over the phone that it appeared very unlikely that the main cause of the accident was due to the aircraft's systems, according to the Japanese Defense Ministry.

-Osprey aircraft, which take off and land like a helicopter but cruise like a plane, have been a matter of concern in Japan for some time, given a slew of fatal accidents involving the aircraft that have occurred overseas, most recently a landing accident in Hawaii in May 2015 that left one crew member dead.

-The U.S. military has deployed 24 MV-22s at the Marines' Futenma base and plans to deploy the CV-22, the Air Force variant of the MV-22, at Yokota Air Base in a Tokyo suburb in 2017.

-The latest accident may also complicate the feud between the central and Okinawa governments over the relocation of the Futenma air base from a crowded residential area in Ginowan to the less populated Henoko coastal area of Nago.
+The latest accident may complicate the feud between the central and Okinawa governments over the relocation of the Futenma air base from a crowded residential area in Ginowan to the less populated Henoko coastal area.

-Many people in Okinawa, which hosts the bulk of U.S. forces in Japan, want the Futenma base to be relocated outside the prefecture.
-After Tuesday's accident, Nago Mayor Susumu Inamine said it is "perfectly clear that danger will increase once a new base" is built in the city.

 Japan's Ground Self-Defense Force also plans to introduce a total of 17 Osprey aircraft and begin using some in the year starting April 2019.
 The Defense Ministry has made a positive assessment of the aircraft's transport capabilities.